withsophie/be_sophie/req/ui/Models/models.md

 - A chain can define multiple MGs with same MG type.
 - Knowledge MG Diff is a empty list. the CG is same with MG.
-- MG Diff list is a actions ordered list.
-Not diff codes.
+- MG Diff list is a codes ordered list.
 - Every end-node must define all of MG which the chain declared.
 - Define MG Diff List in every End-Node.
 - A new diff in a end-node also appears in other end-nodes, but is disabled by default.
 - Every MG type has an Edit-time Checker vs Run-time Checker
+- Layout
+  - CG of a end-node
+  - MG action
+  - MG Diff Codes List(enable | code)
+  - MG of a end-node

 ## Tbl => TG/Thought Graph